TheRenegadeCoder/sample-programs-website/docs/projects/lcs/kotlin/index.md

 {% endraw %}

-LCS in Kotlin was written by:
+[LCS](https://sampleprograms.io/projects/lcs) in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:

 - Blake.Ke
 - David Phillips

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 09 2020 23:02:08.
 The solution was first committed on Oct 05 2020 00:20:57.
 As a result, documentation below may be outdated.